Bellevue Medical Center adds nurses trained in sexual assault care

 People are also reading…

 Methodist Health System offered the state’s first forensic nursing program to better deal with sexual assault victims.
-According to its website, CHI Health offers the service at its five emergency rooms in the metro area.
+CHI Health offers the service at its five emergency rooms in the metro area, including Midlands Hospital in Papillion.

+CHI Health spokesperson Taylor Miller said forensic nurses are available 24/7 at the Papillion hospital and will respond to all CHI Health clinics, including those in Bellevue, La Vista and Gretna.

+"They respond to intimate partner violence, strangulation, sexual assault and human trafficking," Miller said in an email.

 Hernandez, an emergency medicine physician, said it’s important for assault victims who arrive at a hospital to know they will receive care from trained nurses.
 Sometimes, victims are terrified to come in for care.